UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Investment choices

-One drawback is that Fidelity does not offer the chance to invest in bonds, which is offered by its rivals AJ Bell, Hargreaves Lansdown, Barclays and Interactive Investor.
+One drawback is that Fidelity does not offer the chance to invest in bonds, which is offered by many of its rivals.

-With thousands of funds to choose from, Fidelity offers its ‘Select 50’ list.
-This features around 50 active and passive funds, investment trusts and ETFs that it believes have top investment credentials.
-This may include offering value for money or the opportunity to invest in lower-risk small cap stocks.
+With thousands of funds to choose from, Fidelity offers its ‘Select 50’ list to help narrow it down.
+This features around 50 active and passive funds, investment trusts, and ETFs that it believes have top investment credentials.
+This may include offering value for money or the opportunity to invest in lower-risk small-cap stocks.
 Fidelity also offers a ‘sustainable investment finder,’ meaning you can filter investments based on different sustainability categories.

-Fidelity offers financial advice services for those seeking further guidance on their investments, which is unusual among DIY investment platforms in the U.K.
+Fidelity offers financial advice services for those seeking further guidance on their investments if you have a minimum of £100,000 in investments, which is unusual among DIY investment platforms in the U.K. Fidelity’s financial advice fees are 1% of the amount invested (capped at £10,000), which is about standard for financial advice fees.

 Feature Fidelity International logoFidelity International